tatiaris/WIEAT/README.md

-Front-end for the TaughtPotato website
+Front-end for the WIEAT website

 ## Getting Started